mui/mui-x/docs/data/data-grid/pagination/pagination.md

 #### Estimated row count

-Estimated row count could be considered a hybrid approach of known and unknown row count cases, where the actual row count is not initially available, but an estimated row count is available.
+Estimated row count could be considered a hybrid approach that switches between the "Known row count" and "Unknown row count" use cases.

-Initially, when an `estimatedRowCount` is set and `rowCount='-1'`, the grid work identical to the "Unknown row count" use case, with the exception that the `estimatedRowCount` is used to show more detailed information in the pagination footer.
+Initially, when an `estimatedRowCount` is set and `rowCount={-1}`, the Data Grid behaves as in the "Unknown row count" use case, but with the `estimatedRowCount` value shown in the pagination footer.

-Once the current row count exceeds the `estimatedRowCount`, the Grid will ignore the `estimatedRowCount` and completely work as the "Unknown row count" use case.
+If the number of rows loaded exceeds the `estimatedRowCount`, the Data Grid ignores the `estimatedRowCount` and the behavior is identical to the "Unknown row count" use case.

-Meanwhile, if the `rowCount` is set to a valid value (either by updating the `rowCount` prop or setting `hasNextPage='false'`), the Grid will shift to the "Known row count" use case.
+When the `hasNextPage` returns `false` or `rowCount` is set to a positive number, the Data Grid switches to the "Known row count" behavior.

-The following example demonstrates this scenario.
-The actual row count is `1000` but the Grid is initially provided with an estimated row count of `100`.
-You can set the `rowCount` value by hitting the "Set Row Count" button.
+In the following example, the actual row count is `1000` but the Data Grid is initially provided with `estimatedRowCount={100}`.
+You can set the `rowCount` to the actual row count by pressing the "Set Row Count" button.

 {{"demo": "ServerPaginationGridEstimated.js", "bg": "inline"}}